We all love when our cats get comfortable with us, especially at night, when they choose to come to sleep with us on their own accord.

 LET’S PROTECT EACH OTHER!

 Cats like to stay in packs and tend to be worried about their surroundings.
-It’s actually one of the most common reasons cats headbutt or rub themselves against you and sometimes even why they “make muffins” or knead you.
+It’s one of the most common reasons cats headbutt or rub themselves against you and sometimes even why they “make muffins” or knead you.

 Your cat may be sleeping at your legs to be able to quickly access you if there is a danger or threat.
-Cats, being light sleepers, will wake you up to either protect you or at least warn you dependant on the danger.
+Cats, being light sleepers, will wake you up to either protect you or at least warn you dependant on the risk.

 You may also notice that some cats will choose to sleep under the blankets for added warmth and protection if they are extra scared.